nicksebasco/Matrix-Encryption/README.md

 <h3>Process:</h3>

-1. The message (a string) is transformed into an array of words, which are in turn transformed into integer sequences associated with there subsequent position in the alphabet.
+1. The message *a string* is transformed into an array of words, which are in turn transformed into integer sequences corresponding the  position of there respective letters in the alphabet.
 2. The integer sequences are concatenated and broken up into a randomly selected number of rows which are then stored in an (m x n) matrix, <strong>A</strong>.
 3. Next, an (n x n) matrix <strong>B</strong>, is generated and used as a cipher which will encode matrix <strong>A</strong> via multiplication.